kyma-project/busola/service-catalog-ui/instances/README.md

 Run the `npm test` command to launch the test runner in the interactive watch mode.

-See the **Running Tests** section in the Create React App [README.md](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-test) document for more information.
+See the **Running Tests** section in the Create React App [documentation](https://create-react-app.dev/docs/running-tests) for more information.